 .

-In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click the Settings tab.
 Click the Web Service you’d like to edit.

 You can use the configuration settings you see here to change the Web Service’s scaling behavior, modify environment variables, edit commands, and more.